15 of The Best Hamburg Attractions

 2. St Pauli District

 One of the most popular places to visit for tourist, St Paul shows the crazy under belly of Hamburg.
 Featuring the stunning Harbour, St Pauli football and the previously mentioned Reeperbahn.
 It’s loud, it’s colourful and it’s a little bit risqué – perfect if you’re looking for a trip that stands out from the rest.
 St Pauli mainly comes alive in the evening, with many restaurants and bars opening there doors and spilling out into the streets.
 This area also holds many festivals throughout the year like Schlagermove parade, so make sure you check the calendar.
+Check out all of the amazing hotels in Hamburg that you will love for during your stay.

 3. International Maritime Museum